+Growth in model sizes requires advanced hardware.
 AI model sizes are growing at an exponential rate and AI workloads are only at the cusp of their potential.
 Increased number of parameters means exponentially higher number of GPUs and DPUs, which is the core competency of NVIDIA.
 Any model with more than 1.3 billion parameters cannot fit into a single GPU.
-Models have grown in size from <100million parameters 2-3 years ago to 100s of billions today.
-NVIDIA and Microsoft just announced a 530 billion parameter model (the Megatron-Turing Natural Language Generation (MT-NLP)), which is the most powerful and largest monolithic transformer language model to date.
+Models have grown from <100million parameters 2-3 years ago to 100s of billions today.

-Enterprise AI is a software suite comprised of solvers and libraries that Nvidia has developed over the years aimed at putting accelerated computing in the hands of every company.
+Enterprise AI is a software suite comprised of solvers and libraries that NVIDIA has developed over the years aimed at putting accelerated computing in the hands of every company.
+This product is part of the Data Center segment.
 The company’s partnership with VMware vSphere significantly increases scalability and ease of implementation as 85-90% of IT today runs on VMware.
 This suite includes the horizontal layers of Nvidia software stack and will be sold along with vSphere in a standard software license model.
-It is priced at $3,600 per CPU socket + 900/license for support and gives customer access to NVIDIA middleware layer (CUDA-X).
+It is priced at $3,600 per CPU socket and gives customer access to NVIDIA middleware layer (CUDA-X).

-Application specific vertical layers i.e. “frameworks” are sold separately.
+Applications specific vertical layers are offered for free.
 They include Metropolis for smart cities, Clara for AI powered healthcare, Riva for interactive conversational AI, Merlin for AI recommenders, Maxine for video conferencing, Isaac for robotics intelligence, and Morpheus for cybersecurity.
 Early adopters of these frameworks include Pinterest, Spotify, GE Healthcare, T-Mobile etc.

-We have built a framework to estimate the market opportunity for Enterprise AI based on industry data and datapoints provided by Nvidia.
-The vertical market and the infrastructure-as-a-service offerings (Base Command and Fleet Command) are incremental to this analysis as they are harder to quantify, but we believe could offer an equally large revenue opportunity over time.
+NVIDIA provided a framework for estimating the market opportunity for Enterprise AI.
+The vertical market and the infrastructure-as-a-service offerings (Base Command and Fleet Command) are harder to estimate but we believe they could offer equally large opportunity.

 |Server units shipped annually||12|